 Unplug hairdryers, curling irons and other appliances when they aren’t in use.
 For items that need to be plugged in at all times, place the cord up high where the puppy can’t reach it.

 Nothing is more fun to a bored puppy than unraveling an entire roll of toilet paper.
-Once your pup discovers the joys of the spinning roll, he won’t stop until all the paper is on the floor.
-Head him off at the pass by removing the toilet paper from its roll and keeping it up high where he can’t reach it.
+Once your pup discovers the joys of the spinning roll, they won’t stop until all the paper is on the floor.
+Head them off at the pass by removing the toilet paper from its roll and keeping it up high where they can’t reach it.

 If you keep your clothes hamper in the bathroom, it’s a good idea to rehome it for now.
 Puppies have been known to knock down the hamper and scatter the clothes everywhere.
 What’s worse is they sometimes take to ripping clothes up, and worse, eating them.
-Swallowing fabric can result in a serious blockage in your puppy’s intestines that will result in expensive surgery.
+Swallowing fabric can result in a serious blockage in your puppy’s intestines that can require expensive surgery.

 By: Audrey Pavia